Optimal-order exit point bounds in exponential last-passage percolation via the coupling technique: Proofs of the exit point bounds

 \subsection{Proof of the main upper bound}

 In preparation for the proof of Theorem \ref{TExitUB}, the next lemma states a simple geometric property of the exit points.
 See Figure \ref{FExitStr} for an illustration.
+The top right picture in particular exemplifies the case of equality in part (b).
 The lemma uses the notation for the L-shaped down-right paths from Section \ref{SsEx}.

 \begin{lem} Let $\pi$ be an up-right path from $(p, q)$ to $(m, n)$.
 Let $\nu$ be a down-right path such that $\nu_1 \in \bbZ_{\ge p} \times \{n\}$ and $\nu_{\ell(\nu)} \in \{m\} \times \bbZ_{\ge q}$.
 Pick some $b \in [\ell(\nu)]$ and write $(i_0, j_0) = \nu_{b}$.
 Let $r \in \bbZ_{\ge 0}$.
 Then the following statements hold for each $\square \in \{+, -\}$. \begin{enumerate}[\normalfont (a)] \item If $Z^\square_{\pi, \nu, i_0, j_0} > r$ then $b\square r \in [\ell(\nu)]$ and $Z^\square_{\pi, L, i_r, j_r} > 0$ where $(i_r, j_r) = \nu_{b\square r}$ and $L = L_{i_r, j_r}^{m, n}$. \item If $b\square r \in [\ell(\nu)]$ and $Z^\square_{\pi, L, i_r, j_r} > 0$ where $i_r, j_r$ and $L$ are as in {\rm(a}{\rm)} then $Z^\square_{\pi, \nu, i_0, j_0} \ge r$. \end{enumerate} \end{lem}